Leviakc/learning-platform/src/content/python/variables/exercise.md

 type: "exercise"
 title: "Variables Practice"
 tests:
-  - description: "Variable 'city' should be a string with the value 'New York'"
+  - description: "Should print the city name"
-    type: "variable_equals"
+    type: "output_contains"
-    variableName: "city"
-    expectedValue: "New York"
+    expectedOutput: "New York"
-  - description: "Variable 'temperature' should be a number with the value 72.5"
+  - description: "Should print the temperature"
-    type: "variable_equals"
+    type: "output_contains"
-    variableName: "temperature"
-    expectedValue: 72.5
+    expectedOutput: "72.5"
 ---

 Time to practice!
 Your goal is to create two variables and print them.